by: Thomas Young

 Here are common areas to include in a typical agenda for an effective digital marketing meeting.

-- Digital Stats Review – This is an analysis of Google Analytics, Search Console, AdWords reports and other SEO and web marketing reports.
+- Digital Stats Review – This is an analysis of Google Analytics, Search Console, AdWords reports and other SEO and strategic digital marketing reports.
 Work with monthly data and compare year-to-date stats against the prior year and the monthly goals set for your website.

 - Goals, Targets and ROI – If you don’t already have goals, then set them before your first meeting and review your targets as they relate to your web strategy.